-any of several red or orange-colored isomeric hydrocarbons, CH, found in butter and in carrots and certain other vegetables, and changed into vitamin A in the liver
+Any of several red or orange isomeric hydrocarbons, C40H56, found in butter and in carrots and certain other vegetables, and changed into vitamin A in the liver.

 Webster's New World